Does car insurance cover tree damage?

+You may also be wondering whether your homeowners insurance offers any coverage for fallen trees.
+If you're the owner of both the fallen tree and the vehicle, your homeowners insurance policy likely won't cover the damage to your car.
 If the tree that fell on your car belongs to a neighbor, in many cases, you would likely still rely on the comprehensive coverage in your auto insurance policy.
-But, your neighbor's policy may cover the damages if it can be proved that the tree fell due to that person's negligence.
+But, your neighbor's homeowners insurance policy may help cover the damage if it can be proved that the tree fell due to that person's negligence.